yoursungjin/SJCounter/README.md

 # SJCounter

 ## Background
-I was asked to write a demo iOS app in Objective-C that displays a table of counters. <br> A user can create, delete a counter. <br>
+I was asked to write a demo iOS app in Objective-C that displays a table of counters<br> , which should meet the main requirements as follows. <br>
+- A user can create, delete a counter. <br>
-A user can increment or decrement a counter value. <br>
+- A user can increment or decrement a counter value. <br>
-Ordering, naming, and counter values should be persisted between app launches.
+- Ordering, naming, and counter values should be persisted between app launches.

-## Requirements
+## Requirements in detail.
 The app should feature the same functionality as the app seen in the demo video below.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/sLMPuT0Dqa4/0.jpg)](https://www.youtube.com/watch?v=sLMPuT0Dqa4)